 What age do diabetics need statins?

-According to general recommendations, diabetics between the ages of 40 and 75 should think about statin therapy.
+According to general recommendations, usually diabetics of age group 40 to 75 years should consider statin therapy.

 Conclusion